 Graduate

-Since this authorization of a Division of Graduate Studies in 1937, Prairie View A&M University has sustained its dedication to excellence in teaching, research, and service through commitment to advanced educational offerings which include multiple masters, doctoral, and certification programs.
-Opportunities for advanced study are provided for qualified students seeking graduate education and/or degrees.
-Comprehensive programs are supervised under the joint partnership between the Office of Graduate Studies and the various colleges and schools.
-This strong partnership has been developed to assist students in realizing their educational goals.
+Since the authorization of the Division of Graduate Studies in 1937, Prairie View A&M University has sustained its commitment to excellence in teaching, research, and service through the development of advanced educational offerings, including master's, doctoral, and certification programs.
+Opportunities for advanced study are available to qualified students seeking graduate education and advanced degrees.
+These comprehensive programs are administered through a collaborative partnership between the Graduate School and the University’s colleges and schools.
+This strong partnership supports students in achieving their academic and professional goals.

-The Office of Graduate Studies is the primary source of information about advanced degrees.
+The Graduate School is the primary source of information about advanced degrees.
 Similarly, the Academic Catalog is the official sourcebook for graduate programs at the University.
-Thus, general inquiries about graduate study should be directed to the Office of Graduate Studies.
+Thus, general inquiries about graduate study should be directed to the Graduate School.
 Specific questions regarding a major program should be directed to the college or school offering the program.

-Graduate students are held fully responsible for understanding and adhering to all policies and procedures established by the Office of Graduate Studies and the colleges and schools in which programs of study will be undertaken.
+Graduate students are held fully responsible for understanding and adhering to all policies and procedures established by the Graduate School and the colleges and schools in which programs of study will be undertaken.
 Programs, regulations, and course offerings listed herein are subject to modification and/or deletion at any time by action of appropriate University authorities.

 Colleges and Schools with Graduate Programs